flat3/lodata/doc/getting-started/README.md

 Accessing that endpoint in a browser or an API client such as [Postman](https://www.postman.com/product/api-client/) will show you the [Service Document](https://docs.oasis-open.org/odata/odata/v4.01/os/part1-protocol/odata-v4.01-os-part1-protocol.html#sec_ServiceDocumentRequest) that describes the services available at this endpoint.
-This will be empty at the moment.
+This will show an empty array of services at the moment.

 ## Step 2: Discovery